Music therapy for stroke patients may seem like a passive activity, but can make a surprising impact on recovery.

 At-Home Music Therapy for Stroke Patients

-If you’re serious about maximizing hand function after stroke, you have to practice beyond your music therapy sessions.
+If you’re serious about maximizing function after stroke, you have to practice beyond your music therapy sessions.

 Flint Rehab’s MusicGlove combines music therapy, hand rehab, and gaming to boost fine motor skills from home.